Engin-Boot/capture-behavior-of-a-visit-counter-roopam-kumar/needs-facilities.md

-  Given a device which will record seating capacity in real time When the seating capacity reaches its maximum limit Then an alert will be issued by the system
+  Given a device which will record seating capacity in real time When the seating capacity reaches its maximum limit Then an alert is generated